-- In order to make our education group accounts accessible to as many schools as possible, we have tried to keep subscription rates as low as possible.
-Our pricing allows 15 student accounts unlimited Popplets in one year – the equivalent to one paid subscriber’s annual subscription fee.
+- In order to make our group accounts accessible to as many schools as possible, we try hard to keep the subscription rates low and fair.
+Our pricing allows 15 individual accounts unlimited Popplets in one year – the equivalent to one paid subscriber’s annual subscription fee.

 - It gets better!
-As you can see above, we have a sliding scale of pricing so the more you buy, the less each account costs.
-If you buy over 1,000 subscriptions, a mere $0.50 buys each student unlimited popplets for a year.
+We have a sliding scale of pricing: so the more you buy, the less each account costs.
+If you buy over 1,000 subscriptions, a mere $0.50 buys each individual user unlimited popplets for a year:

 - Once you’ve bought your subscriptions, allocate them by selecting manage subscriptions from the right-hand menu and add the individual email addresses for each student.You don’t need to allocate all the subscriptions right away but it’s best to do so since the subscriptions revert to free accounts 365 days from the day of purchase.
 You will be prompted to add your own account to the list of subscriptions:

-- You are now ready to start using Popplet with your classes
+- You are now ready to start using Popplet with your groups.

 Frequently Asked Questions about Group Subscriptions

 Q. My students are under 13 and the terms and conditions say they can’t use Popplet.
-How can I use Popplet with my year 5/6 class of 10-year-olds?
+How can I use Popplet with students under this age?